the-tcpdump-group/libpcap/README.md

 We've been maintaining binary compatibility between libpcap releases for quite a while; there's no reason to tie a binary linked with libpcap to a particular release of libpcap.

-Current versions can be found at https://www.tcpdump.org.

- - The TCPdump group